geoserver/geoserver/doc/en/user/source/community/solr/load.rst

 The current example has been developed and tested using GDAL 1.11 and SOLR 4.8, different versions of the tools and server might require a different syntax for upload.

-The SOLR instance is supposed to already have the following fields and type definitions in its schema:
+The SOLR instance is supposed to have the following definitions in its schema:

 .. code-block:: xml